This second article in the series on alpacas deals with some common diseases:

 There isn’t space to discuss all the potential problems of alpacas of course, but these are conditions to which they seem particularly susceptible.

-- Alpacas are very susceptible to ryegrass staggers, which is caused by toxins in an endophyte that grows inside ryegrass plants.
+- Alpacas are very susceptible to ryegrass staggers, which are caused by toxins in an endophyte that grows inside ryegrass plants.

 - The toxin is concentrated in the seedheads and the base of the stems and levels are highest in summer and autumn.